FREE TRIAL UPGRADE!

 Reviewing the evidence

 Examining the evidence collected along with the notes, photos, and sketches should help identify a root cause.
-If clarification is needed, consulting further with the accident witnesses and victims may be an option.
-Understand that some witnesses and victims may be able to provide a detailed account of the accident, while others may not be able to recall much information.
+If clarification is needed, consulting further with the incident witnesses and victims may be an option.
+Understand that some witnesses and victims may be able to provide a detailed account of the incident, while others may not be able to recall much information.
 Simply try to get them to remember as much information as they can.

 Examining reasons for employee actions